LAST UPDATED: 24.05.2022

 During a very windy walk in Southwold on the Suffolk coast we spotted this lovely Peugeot/Talbot.
 These ‘Kontiki’s’ look very long and we believe they sleep 5 or even 6 people.

-This H reg (1990) looks to be in excellent condition, though a hub cap seems to have gone flying somewhere.
+This H reg (1990) looks to be in excellent condition, though a wheel trim seems to have gone flying somewhere.

 We believe the owner was sat inside whilst Gav took this shot.
 Sorry, but it had to be done!
 She’s a great looking elder of the tribe and simply had to go into our gallery!

 We saw this Iveco ‘Daily’ in Stowmarket and got talking to the owner.
-He told us he’s only had it four weeks and because of the awful October weather hasn’t been anywhere in it yet.
+He told us he’s only had it four weeks and because of the awful October weather (2020) hadn’t been anywhere in it yet.
 We say get out there, no matter what!

 His plan is to change some of the interior layout and put in slightly bigger overhead cupboards.
 As we chatted his ebay purchase turned up – a set of VW/Audi seats for the cab – the most comfortable he’s ever sat in, so he told us.